Janet Waldo: Radio, film and television

 Al Feldstein, later the editor of Mad, was a writer-illustrator of the Meet Corliss Archer comic book.
 Waldo was depicted on the front cover twice, as herself and as Corliss.

 Waldo appeared in several films in uncredited bit parts and small roles, although she was the leading lady in three Westerns, two of them starring Tim Holt.
 Her big break came in radio with a part on Cecil B. DeMille's Lux Radio Theater.
 In her radio career, she lent her voice to many programs, including Edward G. Robinson's Big Town, The Eddie Bracken Show, Favorite Story, Four Star Playhouse, The Gallant Heart, One Man's Family, Sears Radio Theater, and Stars over Hollywood.

+In 1948, the Meet Corliss Archer comic book, using Waldo's likeness, published by Fox Feature Syndicate, appeared for a run of three issues from March to July 1948, using the original scripts.
 She co-starred with Jimmy Lydon in the CBS situation comedy Young Love (1949–50), and she had recurring roles on The Adventures of Ozzie and Harriet (as teenager Emmy Lou), The Red Skelton Show, and People Are Funny.
 She recorded with jazz vocalist Mel Torme and his vocal group the Mel-Tones.
 Her eight-year run starring as teenager Corliss Archer on CBS's Meet Corliss Archer left a lasting impression, though Shirley Temple starred in the film adaptations, Kiss and Tell and A Kiss for Corliss.
 The radio program was the CBS answer to NBC's popular A Date with Judy.
 Despite the long run of Meet Corliss Archer, fewer than 24 episodes are known to exist.

-In 1948, the Meet Corliss Archer comic book, using Waldo's likeness, published by Fox Feature Syndicate, appeared for a run of three issues from March to July 1948, using the original scripts.
-On April 1, 1948, Waldo married playwright Robert E. Lee, the writing partner of Jerome Lawrence.
-The couple had two children, and remained married until his death in 1994.

-Waldo made a rare on-screen television appearance when she appeared as Peggy, a teen smitten with Ricky Ricardo on a 1952 episode of I Love Lucy titled "The Young Fans" with Richard Crenna.
-She was 33 years old at the time.
-Ten years later, Waldo again worked with Lucille Ball, this time playing Lucy Carmichael's sister, Marge, on The Lucy Show.
-That episode was titled "Lucy's Sister Pays A Visit.”
+Waldo appeared as Peggy, a young woman smitten with Ricky Ricardo on a 1952 episode of I Love Lucy titled "The Young Fans" with Richard Crenna.
+Ten years later, she worked with Lucille Ball, this time playing Lucy Carmichael's sister, Marge, on The Lucy Show (episode "Lucy's Sister Pays A Visit").
 She also appeared on an episode of The Andy Griffith Show as Amanda.
-Waldo also reprised the role of Emmy Lou for some early TV episodes of The Adventures of Ozzie and Harriet.
 Later, she was the female lead opposite Anthony Franciosa in the short-lived sitcom Valentine's Day (1964).